- Competitive salary and benefits package, five weeks annual leave and 13.5% superannuation

 - Ochre card (working with vulnerable people check)

-- National police clearance (for some positions)
+- National police clearance (Required for specific positions)

 - Driver's licence